 The festival covers the whole gamut of frontier life and settlement.
-It includes fiddle music, medicine shows, an art and craft show, hoop dancing, songs and music from the Civil War, period dance instruction classes, and a military costume ball - colorful costumes, tall tales and unique system of bartering, will bring history to life.
+It includes fiddle music, historic figures, an art and craft show, melodrama stage show, songs and music from the Civil War, period dance instruction classes, and a military costume ball.
+Colorful costumes, tall tales and unique system of bartering will bring history to life.

 The annual 3-day event draws more than 15,000 visitors and 200 camping units.
 Our local supporters have "accused" us of doubling the population of rural South Dakota.

 $5 dollars per person (12 and over)